tsgates/arch-wiki-markdown/wiki/Music_Player_Daemon.md

             name            "pulse audio"
     }

+PulseAudio supports multiple advanced operations, e.g. transferring the audio to a different machine.
+For advanced configuration with MPD see Music Player Daemon Community Wiki.

 Changing user

-Note:This is only required if you change the user!

-Changing the group that MPD runs as may result in errors like "output:
+Changing the group that MPD runs as may result in errors like
-Failed to open "My ALSA Device"" "[alsa]: Failed to open ALSA device "default": No such file or directory" "player_thread: problems opening audio device while playing "Song Name.mp3""
+output: Failed to open "My ALSA Device",
+[alsa]: Failed to open ALSA device "default": No such file or directory or
+player_thread: problems opening audio device while playing "Song Name.mp3".

-This is because by default MPD runs as member of audio group and the sound devices under /dev/snd/ are owned by this group, so add user mpd to group audio.
+This is because the MPD users need to be part of the audio group to access sound devices under /dev/snd/.
+To fix it add user make the MPD user part of the audio group:

     # gpasswd -a mpd audio